All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 Is any test preparation needed to ensure the quality of the sample?

-No test preparation is needed, but the doctor may ask when a salicylate was last ingested and the amount taken.
+No test preparation is needed, but a healthcare practitioner may ask when a salicylate was last ingested and the amount taken.
 To accurately interpret results, blood samples are usually drawn at least 4 hours after ingestion.
-If a person regularly takes a prescription salicylate, the doctor may want to collect blood just prior to the next dose (trough level).
+If a person regularly takes a prescription salicylate, the healthcare provider may want to collect blood just prior to the next dose (trough level).